lanfre05/File-Library-C/README.md

 These are the functions available from the file library:

-  fcontrol()   -->  a void function interrupting the execution of the program with an error if the opened passed file doesn't exist
+  fcontrol(FilePointer)   -->  a void function interrupting the execution of the program with an error if the opened passed FilePointer doesn't exist

-  flen()   -->  a function returning an integer value reporting the passed file lenght in characters
+  flen(FilePointer)   -->  a function returning an integer value reporting the FilePointer lenght in characters

-  fview()   -->  a function printing the content of the passed file
+  fview(FilePointer)   -->  a function printing the content of FilePointer

-  fcopy()   -->  a function copying the content of the second declared file to the first one
+  fcopy(FileCopy,FileOrig)   -->  a function copying the content of FileOrig file to FileCopy

+  fcompare(File1,File2)  --> a function returning an integer value containing the difference of the characters value of two files
+                             >0 if File1 is greater / =0 if File1 is equal to File2 / <0 if File2 is greater

+  freplace(FilePointer,StringToFind,NewString)  -->  a function replacing every StringToFind in the FilePointer with NewString
+                                                     it returns the integer number of replacements done

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~